froesecom/Magnetic-Poetry/README.md

 - get rid of Wordnik gem and config file
 - get rid of wiselinks
 - clean up all the excess scaffolding shit
-- refactor js so it's in multiple files
-- check createStoryPart function, and delete wordjQueryDomObject if not needed (also from event listener)
 - clean up spec file
 - clean up all the unused rails scaffolds